 - DBT Skills Trainer

 Dialectical Behavior Therapy (DBT) is a structured, evidence-based, treatment modality that helps clients to increase their life effectiveness.
 It focuses on mindfulness, interpersonal effectiveness, emotional regulation and distress tolerance.
-I use DBT to equip my clients with the tools necessary to make meaningful changes in their life.
+I use DBT to equip my clients with the tools necessary to make meaningful changes in their lives.

 - Meditation Instructor

 My Master’s Degree is in Contemplative Counseling Psychology from Naropa University.
-This intensive three year program transformed me not only professionally, but personally.
+This intensive three-year program transformed me not only professionally, but personally.
 I learned to become more settled within myself so that I can be of greater service to my clients.
 The philosophy of Contemplative Psychotherapy is that simple awareness and compassion bring about positive change.
 I embody this by creating a space in which my clients can explore their inner and outer worlds free of judgement or obligation.
 I do not aim to change my clients, I aim to give them the tools and the freedom to change themselves.

 - Member-at-Large for the AGPA Affiliate Societies Assembly